eosc-cos4cloud/mecoda-orange/docs/athens-workshop.md

 ## Create a report with our findings

-Use `Report` button to add visualizations to a report and save it in pdf (left bottom side of the widget window).
+Use the `Report` button to add visualizations to a report and save it in pdf (left bottom side of the widget window).

 <img src="images/report_button.png" alt="report_button" width="500"/>

 ## Save the dataset of observations and images